Samsung Galaxy XR

-The Samsung Galaxy XR (XR short for extended reality) is a mixed reality headset developed by Samsung Electronics in partnership with Google and Qualcomm.
+The Samsung Galaxy XR (XR short for extended reality) is a mixed reality headset manufactured, developed, designed and marketed by Samsung Electronics in partnership with Google and Qualcomm.
 Previously known by its codename "Project Moohan" (무한), the device was officially unveiled on October 21, 2025, priced at US$1,799.
 The headset is the first device to run Android XR, a variant of the Android operating system designed for mixed reality applications.

-The Galaxy XR became available for pre-order on October 21, 2025, in the United States and South Korea, with shipments beginning October 31, 2025.
+The Galaxy XR became available for pre-order on October 21, 2025, in the United States and South Korea, with shipments beginning on October 31, 2025.

 History

 Background and development

-Google first announced the Android XR platform in December 2024, identifying Samsung's "Project Moohan" as the platform's launch device.
+Google first announced the Android XR platform and the headset in December 2024, identifying Samsung's "Project Moohan" as the platform's launch device.
 The collaboration between Samsung, Google, and Qualcomm was formed to develop a mixed reality ecosystem as an alternative to closed platforms.

 The device was shown 2 times in the January 2025 Galaxy Unpacked event and the July 2025 Galaxy Unpacked event.
 Early prototypes of the headset were demonstrated at Google I/O in May 2025 before the device's official launch.
-The partnership assigned specific roles: Samsung designed the hardware, Google developed the Android XR operating system, and Qualcomm produced a specialized processor for the device.
+The partnership assigned specific roles: Samsung designed the hardware, Google (which led the Open Handset Alliance) developed the Android XR operating system, and Qualcomm produced a specialized processor for the device.

 Launch

-Samsung officially unveiled the Galaxy XR at an event on October 21, 2025, confirming the device's specifications and pricing.
-Pre-orders opened immediately in the United States and South Korea, with the first units scheduled to ship on October 31, 2025.
+Samsung officially unveiled the Galaxy XR at a special event on October 21, 2025, confirming the device's specifications and pricing.
+Pre-orders opened immediately in the United States and South Korea, with the first units shipped on October 31, 2025.